eolatham/sawchain/README.md

 ## TODO

-* Documentation
-  * Docstrings
-  * README
+* design
+  * which package should convert between typed and unstructured objects?
+  * what functions belong in the chainsaw package?
-* Testing
+* testing
-  * All possible argument combinations
+  * all possible argument combinations
-  * Structured and unstructured objects
+  * typed and unstructured objects
+* implementation
-* Implementation
+* documentation
-* Example test suites
+* examples

 ## Usage